 Disconnected from Nature

 Scientific research concludes that spending too much time in artificially lit and a poorly ventilated environment has an adverse effect on your health.
 Harsh fluorescent lighting and a lack of good quality air can impact your staff’s productivity and their overall performance.
 So your office design has to incorporate nature for their overall wellbeing.
 Proper use of windows and skylights throughout the entire office will allow plenty of fresh air and natural light to flood in.

 You can make your office environment friendly by installing a green wall, indoor green house, rooftop garden, air purification systems and renewable energy sources.
 It is seen that environmentally conscious design helps to reduce stress, boosts employee performance levels and improves job satisfaction.

 Before settling on a fit out design, try to ensure you have not neglected the prospect of future changes or business expansion.
 After a year or so, you may have more employees to house and not enough space to accommodate them.
 Do not let yourself get carried away with a design that lacks scalability and only focuses on your present situation.
 Make sure that the professionals you will be working with understand your long-term business plans and incorporate them into their designs.

 Unless you’re fortunate enough to own the premises, you should keep your landlord informed about the project at all times.
 The building may have certain regulations and restrictions that may be present in your tenancy contract.
 So before making any drastic internal modifications, speak with your landlord about every detail of the project and get them on board with your plans.
-Doing this could avoid a costly legal battle in future if you happen to breach your tenancy agreement or disagree over various aspects of your fit out.
+Doing this could avoid a costly legal battle involving a firm of solicitors in future if you happen to breach your tenancy agreement or disagree over various aspects of your fit out.

 Never Forget Your Employees